iis-esslingen/rover_benchmark/README.md

 - `input_directory`: Path to the directory containing raw sensor data.
 - `output_bag`: Path to the output ROS bag file.
 Defaults to `<input_directory>/rosbag.bag`.
 - `sensors`: List of sensors to include in the ROS bag.
 Choices are: `d435i`, `t265`, `pi_cam`, and `vn100`.
-- `imu_sync_strategy`: IMU synchronization strategy.
-Choices are: `merge` (default), `downsampling`, or `upsampling`.

-The `--imu_sync_strategy` parameter defines how to synchronize IMU data from multiple sensors.
-The available options are:

-- **merge (default)**: This strategy combines IMU data from multiple sources by fusing the accelerometer and gyrometer readings.
-It ensures that the data is aligned and integrated into a single stream.

-- **downsampling**: This strategy reduces the frequency of IMU data to match the lowest rate among the available sensors.
-It can be useful when the sensors operate at different frequencies, and you want to ensure synchronization at a lower rate.

-- **upsampling**: This strategy increases the frequency of IMU data to match the highest rate among the available sensors.
-It interpolates data to achieve a higher frequency, ensuring synchronization at the rate of the fastest sensor.

 </details>